 Research specifically concerning psychotic depression is not as advanced as research with major non-psychotic depression.
 However, some research suggests that a cocktail of antidepressants and antipsychotics appears to be more effective than monotherapy with antidepressants or antipsychotics alone.

 If you or a loved one struggle with depression and co-occurring substance use disorder, The Recovery Village can help.
 You can receive comprehensive treatment from one of our facilities located throughout the country.
 To learn more about treatment programs, call The Recovery Village to speak with a representative.

-Ostergaard SD, Waltoft BL, Mortensen PB, et al. “Environmental and familial risk factors for psychotic and non-psychotic severe depression.”
+Ostergaard SD, Waltoft BL, Mortensen PB, et al. “Environmental and familial risk factors […]ic severe depression.”
 Journal of Affective Disorders, May 2013.
 Accessed June 19, 2019.